-Secure Vault High devices provide internal tampers monitoring the system such as voltage, temperature, and electromagnetic pulses as well as detecting tamper of the security sub-system itself.
-Additionally, 8 external configurable tamper pins support external tamper sources, such as case tamper switches.
+Secure Vault High devices provide internal tampers monitoring the system such as voltage, temperature, and electro-mechanical pulses as well as detecting tamper of the security sub-system itself.
+There are also 8 external configurable tamper pins for supporting external tamper sources like case tamper switches.

-For each tamper event, the user is able to select the severity of the tamper response ranging from an interrupt, to a reset, to destroying the PUF reconstruction data which will make all protected key materials un-recoverable and effectively render the device inoperable.
+For each tamper event, the user is able to select the severity of the tamper response ranging from an interrupt, to a reset, to destroying the PUF reconstruction data which will make all the protected key material un-recoverable and effectively render the device inoperable.
 The tamper system also has an internal resettable event counter with programmable trigger threshold and refresh periods to mitigate false positive tamper events.

-For more information about this feature, see AN1247: Anti-Tamper Protection Configuration and Use.
+More information on this feature can be found in the Application Note AN1247: Anti-Tamper Protection Configuration and Use.